It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 In summary, there’s a higher probability of selling a stock at a gain but the capital gain you can make from selling a small business that became successful is exponentially higher.
 Watch the video below where I talk about the pros and cons of starting a small business.

 The capital required to start a business vs invest in stocks varies greatly depending on the types of business under consideration.
-All stock investing is capital intensive, however, unless an investing with options.
+All stock investing is capital intensive.

 Capital Needed to Start a Business